-Goals and Policies Consistency Determination Consistency Analysis an equal percentage of the future wetland acreage will be developed as wetlands; and b.
-Acre-for-Acre Option.
-For every acre of wetland identified for fill and/or consolidation under the Local Coastal Plan that will be covered by the development, the developer shall improve 1 acre of wetland.
-Policy 6.
-Overall custodial and interpretive management and financial responsibility for maintenance of Los Cerritos Wetlands shall be vested in an appropriate governmental agency or private non-profit corporation upon the initiation of the first wetlands restoration project.
-Prior to issuance of any permits for any projects related to wetlands construction, nomination of the managing agency shall be made by the City of Long Beach with the concurrence of the State Department of Fish and Game.
-Consistent The restored wetlands would be managed and owned by the LCWA, which would also have the right to obtain title to some of the individual sites within the proposed program.
-The proposed program would be consistent with this policy of the adopted SEADIP.
-The Buffers Policy 1.
+Goals and Policies Consistency Determination Consistency Analysis The Buffers - Policy 1.
 The wetlands are to be separated from urban developments by "buffers".
 In the context of this LCP, the buffers are treated as a part of the adjacent urban developments, as they will form a part of the amenities.
 Construction and maintenance of the buffers, therefore, falls entirely on the developers and their successors in interest.
 The reader should note that buffers are constructed only north of Westminster Boulevard.
 The restored wetlands south of Westminster Boulevard will have no buffers, owing to the fact that they will be separated from other uses by natural barriers.
 Consistent As part of the proposed program, native upland vegetation buffers between habitat areas and human development would be incorporated to mitigate urban impacts.
 The proposed program would be consistent with this policy of the adopted SEADIP.
 Policy 2.
 Buffers between Subareas 11a and 33 shall be created by developer(s) of Subarea 11a prior to or concurrently with development of upland areas.
 The berm between wetlands and development shall be created as a part of the grading operation of the wetland.
 If build out is phased over a period longer than two years, then the landscaping and irrigation system for the buffer can be phased with each phase of landscaping for the development with this exception; that at the beginning of each phase, prior to finish grading for that phase, a row of shrubs shall be planted at the top of the berm to offer protection during construction.
 Provisions must be made to deny public access to all portions of areas not included in the current building program.
 Design of the buffers must conform to the standards set forth in the certified Local Coastal Plan for the Los Cerritos Wetlands.
 N/A No development would occur on Subarea 11a under the proposed program.
 As the proposed program does not propose any development on Subarea 11a, this policy would not be applicable and is not addressed.
+Policy 3.
+If urban developments remain the property of landowners and/or developers, they shall be responsible for continuous maintenance of the buffers.
+This responsibility shall run with the land.
+If urban developments become condominiums, the buffers shall become a part of the area held in common, and continuous maintenance shall be the responsibility of the property owner's association(s).
+The agency in charge of the management of the restored wetlands may provide comments and recommendations to those responsible for maintenance of the buffers if lack of proper maintenance is causing the buffers to fail in their primary mission to prevent visual and physical access to the wetlands habitats.
+Breeches in the buffer which seriously threaten habitat values in the wetlands, and which have been reported by the wetlands management agency and have not been repaired in a timely fashion by the N/A The proposed program does not propose any urban development.
+As the proposed program does not propose any urban development, this policy would not be applicable and is not addressed.